ericfrs/deadmau5-live-gnome/README.md

 ## Features

-- 🎧 Automatically plays deadmau5's live stream
+- 🎧 One-click playback of the official deadmau5 livestream
-- ℹ️ In-panel status messages for playback state
+- 📡 Smart controller with retry logic and cache-aware reconnects
-- 🔄 Auto-reconnect on stream interruption
+- ℹ️ Persistent in-panel status messages (Stopped, Loading…, Playing, Error)
-- 🎛️ Simple click to play/pause from the top panel
+- 🎛️ Menu actions for play/stop and quick access to the YouTube channel

 ## Requirements